Robert-Hughes/rjrssync/README.md

 * What happens if src and dest both point to the same place?
    - Either directly, or via symlink(s)?
 * --no-encryption option, might be faster?
+* Test both absolute and relative paths (and a combination)

 Performance